Resource Center Staff

 Katie's undergraduate degree is in music from Xavier University in Cincinnati, Ohio and her master's degree is in Counseling from Spring Arbor University in Michigan.
 Her Ph.D. is from BGSU in Higher Education Administration, with a cognate in social justice issues in higher education.
 Her dissertation is titled, "Queering academia: Queer faculty mothers and work-family enrichment."

-Outside the university, Katie is Chair of the ACPA (College Student Educators International) Coalition for Sexuality and Gender Identities (CSGI).
+Outside the university, Katie is Past Chair of the ACPA (College Student Educators International) Coalition for Sexuality and Gender Identities (CSGI).